jamesphillipturpin/x-factor/README.md

 # X-Factor
 ## About

+It's like the son of Wolverine, plus his team members.

 The script x-factor.py is an extreme refactoring of the wolverine.py script for added functionality and a higher level, object oriented programming (OOP) approach.
 The script is completely untested.
 The wolverine.py script is preserved unchanged for now, so you can use it to improve the x-factor.py script is you wish.
 The README for the wolverine.py script is included below.

+X-Factor does not rely entirely on one AI model or one curator of AI models.
+Class wrappers are used to allow access through both Application Program Interfaces (APIs) and direct downloads of models, such as models available from the Face Hugger community via Python's Transformer module.
+This give you the flexibility to use AI products that meet your needs, such as security of proprietary and confidential information, and your preferences, such as a preference for open source software tools.

 # Wolverine